P3R5EUS/AdventureGame/README.md

 # Adventure Game

 A retro-style 2D adventure game with multiplayer functionality, built using Java.
-This game allows players to explore a pixelated world, interact with objects, and engage in multiplayer gameplay via Java Sockets.
+This game allows players to explore a pixelated world and interact with objects.
 ## Features

 - **Single-player and Multiplayer Modes** - Play solo or connect with other players over a network.